MLCask: Efficient Management of Component Evolution in Collaborative Data Analytics Pipelines: Evaluation

 \textbf{Autolearn Pipeline}: The Autolearn pipeline is built for image classification of digits using Zernike moments as features.
 In the first three pre-processing steps of this pipeline, Autolearn~\cite{kaul2017autolearn} algorithm is employed to generate and select features automatically.
 In the last step, an AdaBoost classifier is built for the image classification task.

-The pre-processing methods of DPM, SA, and Autolearn pipelines are representative data pre-processing methods and are typically costly to run.
-Consequently, these three pipelines incur a substantial fraction of the overall run time on the pre-processing steps.
-For the Readmission pipeline, a substantial fraction of the overall run time is spent on the model training.
-We include these two types of pipelines to show the effectiveness of \system{} in cases where pre-processing or model training dominates run time respectively.
+For these four pipelines, the pre-processing methods of DPM, SA, and Autolearn pipelines are costly to run, while for the Readmission pipeline, a substantial fraction of the overall run time is spent on the model training.